danzango/danzango.github.io/README.md

-# jammer
+# Portfolio

-Guitar Jamming Tool Website
+Portfolio for Daniel Ponzio